Trans march: Toronto Trans March

-The Toronto Trans March was founded in 2009 by Karah Mathiason and typically takes place on the Friday of Toronto Pride Week.
-The trans community in Toronto had seen resistance to the idea of a trans march for years, and in 2009 Karah Mathiason decided to create the march for herself.
+The Toronto Trans March was founded in 2009 by Karah Mathiason.
+The annual event typically takes place on the Friday of Toronto Pride Week.
+The trans community in Toronto had seen resistance for years to the idea of a trans march, and in 2009 Karah Mathiason decided to create the march for herself.

 In 2009, Toronto Pride attempted to confine the newly formed Trans March to the sidewalks of Church Street up to Wellesley Street.
 Instead, participants took to the streets and marched past the barriers on Wellesley Street.
-Since 2009, Toronto Pride has consistently stood in the way of the Trans March, often trying to confine it to minuscule portion of Church Street while the Toronto Dyke March and Toronto Pride Parade march down Yonge Street.
+Since 2009, Toronto Pride has consistently stood in the way of the Trans March, often trying to confine it to a small portion of Church Street while the Toronto Dyke March and Toronto Pride Parade march down Yonge Street.

-In 2012, Toronto Pride attempted to restrict the Trans March from Norman Jewison Park down Church Street where vending booths were set up and pedestrians were still walking around the street.
-The "official" march received relatively little attention and occurred amidst oblivious pedestrians until it finally reached Wood Street.
+In 2012, Toronto Pride attempted to restrict the Trans March from Norman Jewison Park down Church Street, where vending booths were set up and pedestrians were still walking around.
+The "official" march received relatively little attention and occurred amidst oblivious pedestrians until it reached Wood Street.
 Upon arriving at Wood Street, marchers who were aware of alternative plans split off and marched down Yonge Street to Dundas Avenue.

 In 2013, Toronto Pride again attempted to mislead marchers, but this time activists prevailed.
 The Toronto Trans March began at Norman Jewison Park and marched down Yonge Street to Allan Gardens on Sherbourne and Carlton.
 It was the largest unified Trans March that has occurred in Toronto to date.
 Between 1000 and 2000 people are believed to have marched in the Toronto Trans March 2013.

-Community Conflicts
+Community conflicts

 During the organisation of the Toronto Trans March 2013, a conflict occurred following a decision made during one organising meeting to accept a request by the LGBT Consultative Committee of the Toronto Police Services to march in the Trans March.
-Many in the community objected to a police contingent of the march, because they felt that it disregarded the ongoing reality of police brutality and harassment against trans people in Toronto.
+Many in the community objected to a police contingent of the march.
+They believed that it disregarded the facts of police brutality and harassment against trans people in Toronto.